loosolab/Datenanalyse_2022_23/README.md

 # Datenanalyse_2022_23

-Here we describe the results of the master course Datenanalyse
+Here we'll describe the results of the master course Datenanalyse